SimonLermen/simonlermen.github.io/_posts/2022-12-28-transhumanism.markdown

 Even if that would work, would it bring us closer to a solution of ai alignment?

 Does it functionally differ from wireheading?

-Few people take transhumanism seriously but these are just my thoughts on why it is probably not a direction worth hoping for.